HOW TO BECOME A STEPHEN MINISTER

-What are some of the reasons people become One-to-One Caregivers?
+What are some of the reasons people become Stephen Ministers?

-Generally, One-to-One Caregivers want to help others in need and are attracted to the idea of one-on-one ministry.
+Generally, Stephen Ministers want to help others in need and are attracted to the idea of one-to-one ministry.
 Some mention the privilege it is to help people who are struggling.
-Others have said, "This is really ministry".
+Others have said, "This is really ministry."

 I'm not sure I have what it takes.

-As you can imagine, One-to-One Care Ministry takes patience, wisdom, mercy and compassion.
+As you can imagine, being a Stephens Minister takes patience, wisdom, mercy and compassion.
 God can further develop your gifts through the training you will receive.
-When you will out your application, you will have an opportunity to explain why you are interested in One-to-One Care Ministry.
-One-to-One Caregivers feel called to help others and are willing to commit to training and ongoing peer group supervision.
+When you fill out your application, you will have an opportunity to explain why you are interested in Stephen Ministry.
+Stephen Ministers feel called to help others and are willing to commit to training and ongoing peer group supervision.

 What is training like?

-One-to-One Care Ministry is a service of Stephen Ministry and you will be trained using the international Stephen Ministry organization's training series.
+Stephen Ministers are trained using the international Stephen Ministry organization's training series.
 Stephen Ministry International Website

 During training, you spend a few hours a week preparing for and attending the training sessions held once a week.
 Training generally is from late September through March.
 You will read background materials on a variety of helpful topics such as listening, confidentiality, distinctly Christian care, grief and depression.
-You will hear lectures from experienced One-to-One Caregivers and have the opportunity to role play various caring situations.
-Most people who have gone through the training find it deeply enriches their relationship with God and also teaches valuable skills that strengthen their friendships and family relationships.
+You will hear lectures from experienced Stephen Ministers and have the opportunity to role play various caring situations.
+Most people who have gone through the training found it deeply enriched their relationship with God and also taught them valuable skills that strengthened their friendships and family relationships.

 What exactly am I committing to?